olliw42/mLRS-docu/docs/FRSKY_R9.md

 Use the non-"elrs-bl" firmware versions, which can be identified by the ".hex" extension and that the label "elrs-bl" is not contained in the firmware file name.

-In these docs it is suggested to download and use the "ST-LINK Utility" software.
-This software is pretty outdated (NRND = not recommended for new designs), and the new recommended tool is "STM32CubeProgrammer".
+Note: In the ExpressLRS docs it is suggested to download and use the "ST-LINK Utility" software.
+This software is pretty outdated (NRND = not recommended for new designs).
+Please use the new and recommended tool "STM32CubeProgrammer".

 ### Update via System Bootloader ###